Generalized Measure of Quantum Fisher Information

 Therefore,

 so that

 } \end{enumerate} and $\sqrt{T}$ is taken to be the unique, positive semi-definite square root of $T$.

-Finally, let us remark that an alternative proof for the sub-additivity for product of truncated states can be obtained as follows.
-It will suffice to show it is true in the bipartite case (as larger product states follow by induction).
-So, we consider a sub-normalized state of the form:
+Finally, let us remark that an alternative proof for the subadditivity for the product of truncated states can be obtained as follows. {This is for the readers who are not familiar with the SLD operator.} It will suffice to show it is true in the bipartite case (as larger product states follow by induction).
+So, we consider a subnormalized state of the form

 where $\dim(\HC_k)=d_k$ with $k=1,2$.
 Here, we focus on the unitary families.
 First, recall that the TQFI is defined as